Common Ground Subjects

 The Common Ground for Computing Education consists of broadly-applicable computing classes and curricula.
 Each department or program assesses whether such collaborative classes and curricula make sense for their educational objectives.
 The Common Ground helps identify potential collaborations, and provides support to departments and programs that find these collaborations beneficial.

 New subjects in the Common Ground undergo review by the Common Ground Standing Committee.
-If you have ideas for a new class, please reach out to email@example.com.
+If you have ideas for a new class, please read about the Call for Proposals for Common Ground Subjects or email email@example.com.

 Jump to subject listing: